Single mother discovers her two adopted children are related

 In 2016, Page's dream became a reality when she received a call about a 4-day-old baby boy who was dropped off at a local hospital.

 "I immediately called her back and said 'I want him!
-Give me five minutes and please don't call anyone else'," Page wrote in her blog.
+Give me five minutes and please don't call anyone else'," Page wrote in her blog LoveWhatMatters.
 The caseworker said the child was likely a foster-to-adopt situation.

 "The minute I saw him in the hospital, I fell in love," she recently told Good Morning America.
 "He's so calm and sweet."